dylngg/weekly-programs/README.md

   - A program that backups your folders.

 * Week 8 (10/3/16) (Evil Month) (Uploaded on 10/16 due to github error)
-  - A program that captures the current clipboard item and puts it in a text file
+  - A program that captures the current clipboard item and puts it in a text file.
   - Evil Month: *Create a program that can be used for evil(or good...)*

 * Week 9 (10/10/16) (Evil Month)
-  - A program that...
+  - A program that moves n files to a random directory.
   - Evil Month: *Create a program that can be used for evil(or good...)*

 ## Side Note